-These Sunrise mimosas are part of a simple, yet impressive Mother’s Day Brunch Menu.
+This Sunrise Mimosa recipe is part of a simple, yet impressive Mother’s Day Brunch menu.
 A perfect way to treat mom right from the start of the day.

 This will be my first Mother’s Day of being a mom myself.

 Last year, a few coworkers were already wishing me a “Happy Mother’s Day”, but it felt so weird.
 Though I was (high) pregnant with Olivia, I didn’t quite feel like a mom yet.